Roblox/creator-docs/content/en-us/avatar/index.md

 ## Creating

-Create avatar items for Roblox, ranging from clothing, accessories, bodies, and heads.
+Create avatar free items for Roblox, ranging from clothing, accessories, bodies, and heads.
 Learn about the various components that power the feature-rich technology unique to Roblox avatars and cosmetics.

 <GridContainer numColumns = '2'>